GaneshS-AIML-46/Deep_Learning/MiniProject/README.md

 ## Black & White Image Colorization (OpenCV DNN)

-This project follows the TechVidvan tutorial to colorize grayscale images using OpenCV's DNN module and the Berkeley colorization model.
+This project is to  colorize grayscale images using OpenCV's DNN module and the Berkeley colorization model.

 ### 1) Create and activate a virtual environment (Windows PowerShell)
 ```powershell